A FASHIONISTA’S SECRETS TO DRESSING FOR BREASTFEEDING WITH STYLE

 There are a variety of nursing covers.
 I can’t say I am very pro-nursing cover because to me they look like a neon sign pointing to what you are doing, inviting more looks or stares.
 Also, some babies find them very distracting or it makes them hot.
 If you use one and it works for you then you may want to skip over this part.

-This is not really a scarf, but I think it is a super cute look, so I had to include it.
+This Criss Cross Nursing Top is not really a scarf, but I think it is a super cute look, so I had to include it.

 Some moms don’t cover up.
 Nursing is a natural thing so there really is no need to cover up.
-To these moms I say, you go girlfriend!
+To these moms I say, you go mama!
+The more we see women breastfeed, the more it gets normalized.

-I have always maintained that the more people see moms and babies nursing the more normalized it will become.
 IMO people who get bent out of shape when they see a nursing couplet just need to get over themselves.
-But that’s another post I wrote.

 It’s a good idea to have a spare shirt on hand in a neutral color for any serious issues.
 The other lifesaver in case of milk stains on your shirt is a vest.
 If you wear a suit or just a jacket you can always button it.